$279,837Average Value$270Average Price per Sq Ft39Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Lenoir, NC sell after 57 days on the market compared to the national average of 49 days.
-The median sale price for homes in Lenoir, NC over the last 12 months is $246,375, consistent with the median home sale price over the previous 12 months.
+On average, homes in Lenoir, NC sell after 58 days on the market compared to the national average of 70 days.
+The median sale price for homes in Lenoir, NC over the last 12 months is $250,500, down 1% from the median home sale price over the previous 12 months.

-Blue Ridge Mountain estate with 5,945 sf of living space, including a 4,182 sf main home with a finished basement apartment and a 1,752 sf Adirondack-style guest house with loft and oversized 2-car garage.
-Set along the scenic Johns River in western NC, this custom home offers vaulted ceilings, 3 bedrooms, a covered deck, fire pit, and putting green.
-The guest house provides comfort and privacy
+ONLY 25 MINUTES FROM DOWNTOWN BLOWING ROCK!
+Blue Ridge Mountain Estate with 5,945sf of total living space, including a 4,182sf main home with a finished basement apartment and a 1,752sf Adirondack-style Log Home guest house with loft and oversized 2-car garage. set along the scenic Johns River in western NC, this custom home offers valuted ceilings, 3 bedrooms, a covered deck, fire pit, and a

+ONLY 25 MINUTES FROM DOWNTOWN BLOWING ROCK!
+And, only 5 minutes walking distance to downtown Lenoir!
 Charming two-story townhome in a highly sought-after community, The Oaks.
 Located just a short walk from historic downtown Lenoir.
-This beautifully maintained, townhome has Two bedrooms and Two and a Half bathrooms The main floor consists of the living room (with electric fireplace), dining area, kitchen, and half bath.
-The home has a new roof (2024), new windows (2023), new range (2023).
+This beautifully maintained, townhome has Two bedrooms and Two and a Half bathrooms The main floor consists of the living room (with electric fireplace), dining area,

 CEDAR HILLS APARTMENTS AND TOWNHOMESCedar Hills Apartments is where 2-bedroom and 3-bedroom apartments are for rent in Lenoir, NC.
 The finest living at the fairest price are at Cedar Hills so call us today and check out our apartments.*Pricing is subject to change.
 Call for availability before submitting an application.
 Application fees are non-refundable.Live Beautiful.